zbzMonkey/zbzMonkey.github.io/_pages/about.md

 ---

 I am Bingzhen Zhao, a student who is majored in neuroscience.
-I want to know more about how the animals regulate behaviors and how some diseases occur.
+I want to know more about the mechanism of learning and memory, attentions and emotions.
+I also want to learn something aboout engineering so that I can design some products to help ppeople with neuron system disorders if possible.
 I am currently at [Wenlab, the school of life sciences, University of Science and Technology of China](http://en.biox.ustc.edu.cn/).
 Now I work to find how the sensory information integrate in C.elegans.